 The news is often filled with scary travel stories.
 But if you ask travelers what they fear most, they say losing their luggage tops the list.
 Everyone can relate to that sinking feeling.
 You’re waiting around the luggage carousel, willing your suitcase to appear to no avail.
 And just about everyone has heard a horror story about lost personal property that was woefully under-compensated.
 Here’s what you need to know to make sure your coverage is reasonable and your peace of mind is high.

 Homeowner’s Insurance Helps with Personal Property

 There are different forms of insurance that offer different levels of coverage for personal property.
-The homeowner’s insurance that covers your property and its contents also protect you during travel.
+The homeowner’s insurance that covers your property and its contents also protects you during travel.
 Your personal property is just that – it’s yours.
 And your insurance covers it whether you’re at home or on the road.

 But, as with any insurance, it pays to know the finer points.
 Valuable items, like expensive jewelry, may require their policy for full coverage.
 And, many homeowner’s insurance plans are structured so there is a premium increase after filing a claim.
 A separate travel policy will protect you, so your homeowner’s premiums are unaffected.

 Renters, You’re Covered With Rental Insurance

 Homeowner’s insurance isn’t just for people who own a home.
 Its counterpart, rental insurance, is one of the most affordable forms of insurance that exist.
 There are extremely affordable plans for everyone from students sharing a dorm room to busy families who rent a townhouse.
 And, just like homeowners’ insurance, renters insurance also covers your personal property when you travel.
 (And, just like homeowners’ insurance, there may be pros and cons to filing a claim.)
 Don’t delay in applying for renter’s insurance.
 Even young people with small budgets will reap large rewards.